 When oenophiles say they love Napa Cabs, it is a bit deceiving.
 Why?
 Because Napa, the appellation, is comprised of 16 sub-appellation AVAs.
-Each AVA has its distinct terroir attributes and nuances due to the ancient volcanoes that once existed here, pre-historic seabeds which enveloped the area, prolific tectonic activity, undulating valleys, and multi-leveled elevations.
-The vineyard elevations within the Napa region can go from sea level to 2,400 feet, depending on the AVA.
+Each of the Napa Valley AVAs has distinct terroir attributes and nuances due to ancient volcanoes that once existed here.
+Pre-historic seabeds which enveloped the area, prolific tectonic activity, undulating valleys, and multi-leveled elevations.
 Vineyards are also planted in all aspects, depending on whether they sit on the West side of the valley or the East side or need to follow a hillside’s contours.
-Each AVA holds a unique signature and taste profile in its respective wines.
 A mountain Cab will not be the same as a valley-floor Cab, and likewise, a Cab from the southern end of the valley will not be the same as a Cab from the Northern end.

 Additionally, the winemakers at each winery have their techniques and practices that profoundly influence the wines’ outcomes.
 One thing is for sure . . . these 16 AVAs are the domain of some of California’s leading fine and rare wine names.
 Let’s take a tour of Napa Valley’s AVAs and explore the most sought and exclusive wineries and vineyards within each district . . .